16 Fun Easter Hat Craft Ideas

 It will take about: 10 minutes

-Another quick and easy Easter hat idea, these simple bunny ears can be whipped up in next to no time.
-Using a large piece of cardboard, help your child cut a long strip, pausing in the middle to add ears.
-Then all they need to attach is some fuzzy felt pieces for a fun tactile element.
+Another quick and easy Easter hat parade idea, these simple bunny ears can even be whipped up on the morning of the parade.
+Use a pencil to draw a long strip at the bottom of a piece of cardboard, pausing in the middle to add ears, and then help your child cut out along the pencil lines.
+Attach some fuzzy felt inner-ear pieces for a fun tactile element.
 Secure in place with bobby pins and some tape.

 What You’ll Need